Danielle0727/Danielle0727/README.md

 ### Hi there!
 I'm Danielle 👋

-- :tomato: Former Dietitian
-- :star: Aspiring Data Analyst
+- :tomato: star: Transitioned from Dietitics into Data Analytics and Visualization
 - :mortar_board: Completed a Data Analytics + Python bootcamp through Savvy Coders
-- :computer: Part-time TA for Savvy Coders
+- :computer: Part-time Teaching Assistant for Savvy Coders
-- :mag_right: I enjoy data cleaning, data visualization and excel at attention-to-detail
+- :mag_right: Self-starter that transitioned from Dietetics into Data Analytics and Visualizations.
+Dietetics focused heavily on research, collecting and analyzing patient data, and effective collaboration.
+I would love the opportunity to use those skills, as well as my strengths in attention to detail, problem solving, and creativity within analytics and visualizations.